How Loud Is an ATV? A Guide to ATV Noise

 Aftermarket secondary exhaust mufflers such as the “Silent Rider” from Kolpin can reduce the exhaust noise of an ATV significantly with a claimed reduction of up to 5 to 7 decibels without a significant loss in performance.

-However, these products do not fit all ATVs, and they receive mixed reviews from people that have tried them.
+However, these products do not fit all ATVs and receive mixed reviews from people who have tried them.

-Adding an additional baffle exhaust muffler can create some back pressure that may lead to slightly reduced engine power, particularly in higher altitudes.
+Installing an extra baffle exhaust muffler can create back pressure, which might slightly decrease engine power, especially at higher altitudes.

 Some ATV manufacturers may see these mufflers as a modification that voids the vehicle’s warranty, so always check with your dealer before installing one.